0000rei/TCON7-CTF-Writeups/OSINT/07 - Hidden in Plain Sight.md

 ## Solution:

 Going back to the website https://laet4x.com/ from the challenge "Traveler's Secret".
-With the same approach, viewing the source code will
+With the same approach, viewing the source code will show a google sheets link

 ```html
 <!-- Template Main JS File -->